Darkstars: Development

-"I went to the justice league editor and said 'you know I would like to do a Martian Manhunter story, and he goes you know we have so much inventory on Martian Manhunter solo stories and I said well I would like to do Green Lantern, well we got so much inventory on Green Lantern, and I was like alright okay I get it, those were two of my favorite superheroes at DC growing up, and I said boy someday I'll do a green lantern story or a Martian Manhunter story, so anyway I go to lunch with Bob and Brian and they can see I'm a little disappointed, so they said well what is it about those characters you really like and I was talking about green lantern and how he's part of this corps...and I thought that was cool and that made him a little different from other characters and then the Martian Manhunter was the last of his kind, he was lonely, he had super powers that were very much like Superman's but he was bald and green and just not as popular and that appealed to me, so they said well what if you were to put Green Lantern and Martian Manhunter together what would you get ? and next thing you know I get home and I'm writing notes and by the next day I had a little proposal for Brian, a thing called Darkstars and it was really a mashup of Green Lantern and Martian Manhunter.
+I went to the Justice League editor and said, “You know, I would like to do a Martian Manhunter story,” and he goes, “You know we have so much inventory on Martian Manhunter solo stories.”
+And I said, “Well, I would like to do Green Lantern”… “Well we got so much inventory on Green Lantern,” and I was like alright, okay, I get it, those were two of my favorite superheroes at DC growing up, and I said, “Boy, someday I'll do a Green Lantern story or a Martian Manhunter story.”

+So anyway, I go to lunch with Bob [Greenberger] and Brian [Augustyn] and they can see I'm a little disappointed.
+So they said, “Well, what is it about those characters you really like?”, and I was talking about Green Lantern and how he's part of this Corps, and I thought that was cool and that made him a little different from other characters.
+And then the Martian Manhunter was the last of his kind, he was lonely, he had super powers that were very much like Superman's but he was bald and green and just not as popular, and that appealed to me.
+So they said, “Well, what if you were to put Green Lantern and Martian Manhunter together, what would you get?”
+And next thing you know I get home and I'm writing notes and by the next day I had a little proposal for Brian, a thing called Darkstars and it was really a mashup of Green Lantern and Martian Manhunter.

 Publication history

-The Controllers

-The Darkstars were created and run by the Controllers, an offshoot of the Guardians of the Universe.
-Though their goal was to establish order in the universe, the ancient Maltusian race known as the Controllers were isolationists by nature.

 Creation

+The Darkstars were founded by the Controllers, an offshoot of the Guardians of the Universe.
+Though their goal was to establish order in the universe, the Controllers were isolationists by nature.

-The Controllers created NEMO, the Network for the Establishment and Maintenance of Order, for the purpose of isolating the troubles of the galaxy away from the Controllers' domain.
+The Controllers created NEMO, the Network for the Establishment and Maintenance of Order, to isolate the troubles of the galaxy away from the Controllers' domain.
 Over the millennia, the Controllers realized they would have to take a more active stance by attacking chaos at its roots.
 Despite all the good they did, there were too many NEMO operatives in too many different places.
 NEMO and the Controllers devised a new plan to ensure order, which resulted in the creation of the Darkstars.
-The first of these new protectors was named Druu, one of a thousand to carry the name Darkstar.